Lyon Hotels 2026: 49 Real Stays From £42

 Vieux Lyon (Old Lyon, on the west bank of the Saône) is the UNESCO World Heritage Renaissance old town — the traboules, the Saint-Jean Cathedral, the cobbled streets climbing toward Fourvière.
 It's the most atmospheric place to stay and the most photogenic, but it goes quiet earlier in the evening than the Presqu'île, and the streets are hilly in parts.

 Presqu'île (the peninsula between the Saône and the Rhône) is Lyon's commercial and social heart — Place Bellecour, the main shopping streets, the bulk of the city's restaurants and bars, and Les Halles Paul Bocuse a short walk away.
 It's flat, walkable, and connected to everything by Metro.
-For most first-time visitors, this is the easiest and most rewarding base.
+For most first-time visitors, this is the easiest and most rewarding base — and it's where most of this guide's luxury and mid-range tiers cluster.

-Confluence (the southern tip of the peninsula, where the two rivers meet) is Lyon's youngest district — striking contemporary architecture, the Confluence Museum, and a growing cluster of design-forward hotels and restaurants.
-It feels like a different city to the Renaissance core, and it's the right call for travellers who want modern Lyon rather than postcard Lyon.
+Confluence (the southern tip of the peninsula, where the two rivers meet) is Lyon's youngest district — striking contemporary architecture, the Confluence Museum, and a growing cluster of design-forward hotels and budget stays.
+It feels like a different city to the Renaissance core, and it's the right call for travellers who want modern Lyon rather than postcard Lyon, or who are chasing the tier's lower rates.

 Our rule of thumb: first trip → Presqu'île, near Place Bellecour.
 Culture and atmosphere-focused stay → Vieux Lyon.
 Hilltop views and a slower pace → Fourvière.
 Modern design and architecture → Confluence.
-Business or TGV-focused → Part-Dieu or Brotteaux.
+Business, TGV-focused, or tight budget → Part-Dieu.
+Compare live Lyon hotel prices by area or check flight times to LYS.

-1. InterContinental Lyon-Hôtel Dieu — Presqu'île, Rhône riverside.
+1. InterContinental Lyon-Hôtel Dieu — Presqu'île, Rhône riverside · 5★ · 125 reviews · from ~£316/night.
 The single most extraordinary hotel setting in Lyon: a 12th-century former hospital — the Hôtel Dieu — stretching nearly 400 metres along the Rhône, converted into a five-star hotel that preserves the building's original Grand Dôme, vaulted ceilings, and apothecary garden while inserting contemporary interiors by architect Didier Repellin.
 The result is unlike anything else in France: you sleep inside a building that treated patients for eight centuries, now restored with a genuinely luxurious five-star programme.

 The riverside rooms look directly across the Rhône to the Fourvière hill and basilica, a view that rivals anything in Vieux Lyon itself without the steep walk.
 The hotel's dining concepts occupy different wings of the historic building, and the rooftop terrace bar under the Grand Dôme is the most architecturally significant hotel bar in the city.